 Miki also wasn’t terribly annoying for a change.
 She did keep worrying about Akira when he was gone during the attack, but that’s understandable.
 She also had one moment of irkness when she acted like she knew all along that humanity would be fine and beat the demons, but that’s also not terrible considering that she could just be trying to make light of a bad situation and latch onto some hope.

 She also didn’t really do much in this volume.
 She and her family did get attacked by a demon, but Dosuroku and his gang beat it and saved them off-panel.

 The art has even gotten a bit better, especially in the softer shadows and shots where they try to be realistically detailed, possibly to give us a realistic view on what’s going on to connect to the situation even more.
 It’s very effective, especially in one scene with an air force pilot that was affected by the light.
 That was awesome.

-This is a fantastic volume and I’ll be sad to see it end, but here’s to volume 5!
+This is a fantastic volume, and I’ll be sad to see it end, but here’s to volume five!

 Recommended Audience: Wow, they really amp up the gore even more here a few times.
 They even kill a baby on-panel, though it’s in silhouette.
 There are some instances of nudity, no sex, a few swears.
 16+